-Appendix B: Requirements to fulfil when conducting and reporting new tests for REACH purposes

-A. Test methods, GLP requirements and reporting

-- 1. Under Article 13(3) of REACH, all new data generated as a result of this decision must be conducted according to the test methods laid down in a European Commission Regulation or to international test methods recognised by the Commission or ECHA as being appropriate. - 2.
+Appendix B: Requirements to fulfil when conducting and reporting new tests for REACH purposes A. Test methods, GLP requirements and reporting - Under Article 13(3) of REACH, all new data generated as a result of this decision must be conducted according to the test methods laid down in a European Commission Regulation or to international test methods recognised by the Commission or ECHA as being appropriate. - 2.
 Under Article 13(4) of REACH, ecotoxicological and toxicological tests and analyses must be carried out according to the GLP principles (Directive 2004/10/EC) or other international standards recognised by the Commission or ECHA. - 3.
 Under Article 10(a)(vi) and (vii) of REACH, all new data generated as a result of this decision must be reported as study summaries, or as robust study summaries, if required under Annex I of REACH.
-See ECHA Practical Guide on How to report robust study summaries2.

-B. Test material

-1. Selection of the Test material(s)

-The Test material used to generate the new data must be selected taking into account the following:

-- the boundary composition(s) of the Substance, - the impact of each constituent/ impurity on the test results for the endpoint to be assessed.
+See ECHA Practical Guide on How to report robust study summaries.
+B. Test material Before generating new data, you must agree within the joint submission on the chemical composition of the material to be tested (Test material) which must be relevant for all the registrants of the Substance.
+Selection of the Test material(s) The Test material used to generate the new data must be selected taking into account the following: - the variation in compositions reported by all members of the joint submission, - the boundary composition(s) of the Substance, - the impact of each constituent/ impurity on the test results for the endpoint to be assessed.
 For example, if a constituent/ impurity of the Substance is known to have an impact on (eco)toxicity, the selected Test material must contain that constituent/ impurity. - 2.
 Information on the Test material needed in the updated dossier - You must report the composition of the Test material selected for each study, under the "Test material information" section, for each respective endpoint study record in IUCLID. - The reported composition must identify all the constituents as far as possible as well as their concentration (OECD GLP (ENV/MC/CHEM(98)16) and EU Tests Methods Regulation (EU) 440/2008 (Note, Annex).
-Also any constituents that have harmonised classification and labelling according to the CLP Regulation must be identified and quantified using the appropriate analytical methods.
+This information is needed to assess whether the Test material is relevant for the Substance and whether it is suitable for use by all members of the joint submission.
+Also, any constituents that have harmonised classification and labelling according to the CLP Regulation must be identified and quantified using the appropriate analytical methods.